thecmart/manuals/Tutorials/Manual 1 Creating a new app with an empty activity and AppObj.md

 ### Conclusion

 Congratulations! 🎉🎉 You've just created you first App.
-Please see our next manual for instructions on how to link it to Firebase here: [Manual 2](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%202%20Linking%20an%20app%20to%20firebase.md)
+Please see our next manual for instructions on how to link it to Firebase here: [Manual 2](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%202%20Linking%20an%20app%20to%20firebase.md).
+You can also download a blank project as described above here: [Project 1](https://github.com/thecmart/BlankApp)